plotly/plotly.js/CONTRIBUTING.md

 ### Testing

-Both jasmine and image test are run on [CircleCI](https://circleci.com/gh/plotly/plotly.js) on every pushes to this repo.
+Both jasmine and image tests are run on [CircleCI](https://circleci.com/gh/plotly/plotly.js) on every push to this repo.

 Jasmine tests are run in a browser using